qrti/rotBright/README.md

 - - -

 ### remarks
-\- developed with Linux Mint 18.3 on Asus T102HA Mini Transformer with Visual Studio Code
+\- developed under Linux Mint 18.3 on Asus T102HA Mini Transformer with Visual Studio Code
 \- not tested on other machines but might work well on various notebooks, tablets and convertibles

 __inspired by__